Projet-ESIEE/DashBoard-Energy/README.md

 Then all the graph should be updated, for the selection.

 ## Pages
-The app is composed of 3 pages :
+The app is composed of 5 pages :
-- **Home** : This page is the first page of the app.
-It contains a short description of the app and a link to the data source.
+- **Home** : This current page.
-- **Analytics** : This page contains the graphs of the app.
-It is composed of N graphs :
+- **Missing values analytics** : analyse the missing values of the dataset and visualisez the global trend via a few plots.
-    - xxx
+- **Maps & histogram analytics** :
-    - xxx
+- **User Guide** : which lets you deploy and use your dashboard on another machine
-    - xxx
+- **Report** : which highlights the main conclusions drawn from the data.
-- **User Guide** : This current page.
-It contains a description of the app and a guide to use it.
+- **Developer Guide** : which allows you to understand the architecture of the code and modify or extend it.